Landscape of Southern Australia from Mallee and Mulga.

 -By Sandy Scott

-When driving across southern Australia between western NSW , north west Victoria, South Australia and eastern parts of Western Australia travellers regularly pass through open country and roadsides lined with mallee, and when they penetrate a little further north into more arid country they encounter mulga.
-Many people know little about these symbolic Australian plants so let’s hope the following will help to rectify this for when you next tour south Australia or Western Australia.
+When driving across southern Australia between western NSW, north west Victoria, South Australia and eastern parts of Western Australia mature and senior travellers on a escorted small group tour will regularly pass through open country and roadsides lined with the mallee tree, and when they penetrate a little further north into more arid country they encounter mulga.
+Many people know little about these symbolic Australian plants (the gum trees) so let’s hope the following will help to rectify this for when you next tour South Australia or Western Australia .

 We know many Eucalypts are trees, that some are small, less than 10m while some reach over 60m.
 When we look at their bark, we see some are smooth barked (gums), some have fibrous bark (stringy barks) and others have a very tough resin-impregnated bark (iron barks).
 Sometimes the rougher barks only occurs around the base of the tree, in others it covers half the trunk with the upper half smooth (boxes).
 A close look at the characteristics of the maturing buds and the resulting fruits (gum nuts) also enables us to distinguish one species from another.